 Getting help with access

-Even if you might like to try telehealth, other challenges may get in the way of easily accessing online services.
+Even if you might like to try telehealth, you may have trouble accessing online services.

 I don't have health insurance

 Since the COVID-19 pandemic, more people qualify for financial help and lower premiums on health insurance plans.
 Most customers can qualify for a plan that includes health care provider visits, prescription medications, and preventive services for $10 per month, or less.

 Meeting your health care provider online may feel a bit uncomfortable at first.
 With practice, telehealth appointments can be as easy as making a phone call.

 Tip: Are you new to telehealth?
 Get tips and information on the basics of telehealth (PDF).